Real Name | Peggy Gail Fleming |

 - What is Peggy Fleming's age?
 Peggy Fleming is 76 years old

-- Peggy Fleming's relationship status is Married to Greg Jenkins
+- Is Peggy Fleming single or married?
+Peggy Fleming is Married to Greg Jenkins!

-- Which college/university did Peggy Fleming go to?
-Peggy Fleming went to Colorado College
+- Where did Peggy Fleming go to school?
+Peggy Fleming is a graduate of Colorado College

 FAQ